Skáld (band): Origins

 The band was formed in 2018 by producer Christophe Voisin-Boisvinet, together with singers and musicians Justine Galmiche, Pierrick Valence, and Mattjö Haussy.
 They aimed to tell Nordic myths and legends singing mainly in Old Norse.
 The name "Skáld" comes from the Old Norse for "skald": a poet who composed skaldic poetry, usually in the courts during the Viking Age.

 In August 2018, their first EP was released, featuring three songs: Gleipnir, Ódinn, and Rún.
 These three tracks were later included in their first album, released on 25 January 2019 by Decca: Vikings Chant.
 This album was re-issued with the name Vikings Chant (Alfar Fagrahvél Edition) during the following September with three more covers and two new tracks.

-On February 29, 2020, Mattjö Haussy announced his departure from Skáld in favour of the new music project Hrafngrímr.
-Skáld's second album Vikings Memories was released on October 9 the same year, featuring Justine Galmiche and Pierrick Valence as official members of the group, with the first single Fimbulvetr published in August.
-Pierrick Valence departed from the group following the release of their second album, and on October 21, 2021, the single Jólanótt was published, preceding the release of their second EP Winter Songs, released on 29 October 2021, featuring Justine Galmiche as the only official member of the band, besides composer Christophe Voisin-Boisvinet.
+On 29 February 2020, Mattjö Haussy announced his departure from Skáld in favour of the new music project Hrafngrímr.
+Skáld's second album Vikings Memories was released on 9 October the same year, featuring Justine Galmiche and Pierrick Valence as official members of the group, with the first single Fimbulvetr published in August.
+Pierrick Valence departed from the group following the release of their second album, and on 21 October 2021, the single Jólanótt was published, preceding the release of their second EP Winter Songs, released on 29 October 2021, featuring Justine Galmiche as the only official member of the band, besides composer Christophe Voisin-Boisvinet.

 Huldufólk and the new line-up

-In June 2022, prior to the band's summer tour, it was announced that lead singer Justine Galmiche would leave the group due to undisclosed health reasons.
+In June 2022, before the band's summer tour, it was announced that lead singer Justine Galmiche would leave the group due to undisclosed health reasons.
 She was substituted by singer Chaos Heidi, who toured together with new group members: Steeve Petit, Marti Ilmar Uibo, Ravn, and Julien Loko.

-On September 20, 2022, the new album Huldufólk was announced on Skáld's social media pages, and was released on January 20, 2023.
-The first single Troll Kalla Mik was released on November 17, 2022, featuring the new line-up of the band: Steeve Petit, Marti Ilmar Uibo, Ravn, Julien Loko, Lily Jung, Chaos Heidi, Kohann, Laetitia Marcangeli, and uRYa.
+On 20 September 2022, the new album Huldufólk was announced on Skáld's social media pages, and was released on 20 January 2023.
+The first single Troll Kalla Mik was released on 17 November 2022, featuring the new line-up of the band: Steeve Petit, Marti Ilmar Uibo, Ravn, Julien Loko, Lily Jung, Chaos Heidi, Kohann, Laetitia Marcangeli, and uRYa.
 However, Chaos Heidi, who had taken part to the summer tour with Skáld, left the band before the release of the new album, and was substituted as a lead singer by Lily Jung during the band's European tour in October 2022.